kellyjacksonio/weather-reader/README.md

 ## Installation and Setup Instructions

 Use the three command lines below to clone the repository and download dependencies.
 You will need `node` installed globally on your machine.
 Your browser also needs to have CORS (cross-enabled resource sharing) enabled.
-See more about CORS[here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+See more about CORS [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 ```
 $ git clone https://github.com/kellyjacksonio/weather-reader.git